-At the base of the descent, the trail passes the ruins of the former camp rifle range.
-Just ahead, with the ruins of the former archery range visible on the left, a triple purple blaze on the right marks the start of the Tamarack Trail, which was blazed in the fall of 2016 by volunteers of the New York-New Jersey Trail Conference.
-Turn right onto the Tamarack Trail, which follows a level footpath and soon reaches the shore of Lake Tamarack.
+At the base of the descent, the trail turns right (the ruins of the former camp rifle range are visible on the left).
+Just ahead, a triple-orange blaze marks the start of the Schuber Trail, but you should turn right, continuing to follow the purple-on-white-blazed Tamarack Loop along a level footpath.
+The trail soon reaches the shore of Lake Tamarack.
 A rock ledge on the left affords a view over the lake, with a stone chimney visible across the lake on the left and remnants of the former waterfront docks on the right.

-Turn right, now following the white blazes.
-As another woods road joins from the left, the Todd Trail bears right, then turns left in 100 feet and follows a footpath into the woods.
+In 150 feet, follow the Tamarack Loop as it turns left, leaving the road, and continues on a footpath into the woods.
 After dipping into a shallow ravine, the trail begins to climb, first rather steeply, then more gradually.
 It levels off, descends to cross a seasonal stream in a shallow ravine, then ascends on a winding, rocky footpath, with several switchbacks.
-When it reaches Skyline Drive, the trail turns right and continues for about 200 feet to the triple white blaze marking the terminus of the Todd Trail, opposite the parking area where the hike began.Publication: Submitted by Daniel Chazin on 12/22/2016 updated/verified on 09/27/2018
+When it reaches Skyline Drive, the trail turns right and continues for about 200 feet to the triple purple-on-white blaze marking the terminus of the Tamarack Loop, opposite the parking area where the hike began.Publication: Submitted by Daniel Chazin on 12/22/2016 updated/verified on 07/13/2021

-This relatively short loop hike passes through the sites of two former Boy Scout camps – Camp Tamarack and Camp Todd -- and runs along the shore of two scenic lakes.
+This relatively short loop hike passes through the sites of two former Boy Scout camps – Camp Tamarack and Camp Todd -- and runs along the shores of two scenic lakes.

 Whether you are going for a day hike or backpacking overnight, it is good practice to carry what we call The Hiking Essentials.
 These essentials will help you enjoy your outing more and will provide basic safety gear if needed.
 There may also be more essentials, depending on the season and your needs.